Get the Skills to Become a Dental Radiographer

 • OR Dental Receptionist:

-• Graduated from a PTIB accredited dental receptionist program (submit copy of certificate and/or transcript);
+• Graduated from a PTIRU accredited dental receptionist program (submit copy of certificate and/or transcript);

 • Or provincially authorized public post-secondary institution offering a dental receptionist program (submit copy of certificate and/or transcript);